Köln Messe/Deutz station: Planning

 The Zweckverband Nahverkehr Rheinland (association for local transport of the Rhineland) has agreed that the Köln Messe/Deutz station will be retrofitted with four lifts to allow barrier-free access to all platforms (currently only tracks 10 and 11 are accessible by wheelchair).
 It will be possible to reach platform track 12 in the low-level station without passing through barriers (and without the previous, major detour from the Stadtbahn tunnel), as an additional access from the Stadtbahn tunnel to track 12 will also be built.

 At a summit of DB, the federal government and the state of North Rhine-Westphalia on 31 March 2010 in Düsseldorf, it was decided that the station should be extended up to 2019 for €11 million.
 The entrance from the Trade Fair to the station will be extended to a side platform to the S-Bahn to accelerate entry and exit.
 However, it is still being considered whether two new S-Bahn tracks will also be needed, as is planned at the Hauptbahnhof.

-Train services
+Rail services

-The station is served by the following services:
+In 2026, the station was served by the following services: